Call our licensed insurance agents (TTY 711)

 • Humanistic therapy, which emphasizes your individual worldview with the therapist helping to achieve your personal goals for a more fulfilling life.

 There are many more examples, and no single type of therapy is right for everyone.
 You should try to find a mental health professional whose expertise aligns with your needs and who you feel comfortable talking with honestly.
 Your primary care provider may be able to provide recommendations, and you can explore more possibilities by checking an online database or local community resources.
+If you attend appointments from home, you may have a broader variety of choices; millions of Americans have used online therapy services to connect with providers remotely.

 Keep in mind, even after the expansion in provider coverage, many mental health professionals don’t take Medicare.
 Before setting an appointment, contact a provider’s office to check whether they accept assignment, which means they provide services for the amount approved by Medicare.
 Otherwise, you may have to pay higher out-of-pocket costs.